aplteam/MarkAPL/Files/MarkAPL.md

 A table must be separated from other stuff by empty lines.

-Note that table rows are defined by having at least one un-escaped pipe symbol.
-You may however add a leading as well as a trailing pipe symbol if you wish so.
+Table rows are defined by having at least one un-escaped pipe symbol.
+You may however add a leading and / or a trailing pipe symbol if you wish so.
 Many consider this to be more readable.

-Note that this is a **_MarkAPL_** enhancement.
-In ordinary MarkAPL the definition of a table also requires a header and a devider between the header and the data rows.
-Therefore this is a minimum data table in ordinary Markdown:
+Note that this is a `MarkAPL` enhancement: in ordinary Markdown the definition of a table also requires a header and a devider between the header and the data rows.
+Therefore this is a minimum table in ordinary Markdown:

 ```
 Col a   | Col b